Q3 2015 Results | AEX:AGN | NYSE:AEG

 Realized gains on investments

-Income tax amounted to a positive EUR 41 million in the third quarter, driven by tax credits in especially the United States.
-The effective tax rate on underlying earnings was 19%.
+Income tax amounted to EUR 152 million in the third quarter, which is in line with the average nominal tax rate for the group.
+The effective tax rate on underlying earnings was 24%.

 Return on equity